Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

 \section{Open topological recursion relations}

-The open $r$-spin intersection numbers satisfy topological recursion relations (TRRs) that allow all genus-zero intersection numbers to be computed.
-These relations involve closed $r$-spin intersection numbers with (at most) one marked point of twist $-1$, which we studied in detail in \cite{BCT_Closed_Extended}.
-In this situation (as in the closed situation with only non-negative twists), $R^1\pi_*\mathcal{S}$ is a bundle in genus zero, so Witten's class $c_W$ can be defined by the formula~\eqref{eq:Witten's class}.
-We define {\it closed extended $r$-spin intersection numbers} by the formula
+The open $r$-spin intersection numbers satisfy topological recursion relations (TRRs) that allow all genus-zero correlators to be computed.
+These relations involve closed $r$-spin correlators with (at most) one marked point of twist $-1$, which we studied in \cite{BCT_Closed_Extended}.
+As in the closed setting with only non-negative twists, also here $R^1\pi_*\mathcal{S}$ is a bundle in genus zero, so Witten's class $c_W$ can be defined by the formula~\eqref{eq:Witten's class}.
+We define {\it closed extended $r$-spin correlators} by

-Equipped with this definition, the topological recursion relations for the open $r$-spin intersection numbers are as follows:

 \begin{thm} \begin{itemize} \item[(a)] (Boundary marked point TRR) Suppose $l,k\ge 1$.
 Then

 \item[(b)] (Internal marked point TRR) Suppose $l\ge 2$.
 Then